 - Wherever You Store Sensitive Data: Do you host websites?
 Do you upload documents to Dropbox or Evernote?
+Wondering if Google Drive is secure?
 Think about areas of your online existence where a stolen password could be a big problem.
 Most of the time, these services will offer 2-factor authentication.
 If they don’t, I suggest you find an alternative service.

 - Wherever Available: Frankly, if 2-factor authentication is an option, you should use it.
 One of the things I love about my 1Password password manager, is that it alerts me if 2FA is available for a login and I haven’t already set it up.

 Inconvenience is the New Standard of Security